ppant/ppant.github.io/_posts/2022-04-16-ootyultra_2022_experience.md

-This was a brief of our Ooty trip ultra run 30K.
-Hopefully we'll visit again next year 2023.
+This was a brief of our Ooty trip ultra run.
+I hope to revisit in 2023.

-Please email in case you need more info and advice, will be happy to share.
+Feel free to write in at [pp@pradeeppant.com](mailto:pp@pradeeppant.com) or comment here in case you wish to share your own experiences or need more info or advice.

-Hope to see you on next year run.
+Happy to help!

 Cheers!